Enterprise LMS – what is it and how does it work?

 When reviewing vendors, factors such as cost and associated licensing models, along with available support models are vitally important to understand before you commit to a solution.
 As you might expect, the broader the set of requirements you have, the more expensive a commercial vendor’s platform will become.

 Another key factor is how a platform supports modern delivery models for learning, since considerations of how different user communities engage with learning content should be front of mind for your solution architects.
-For example, microlearning solutions such as the platform provided by EdApp, are great for modernising mobile delivery methods for your course material.
-However, you need to overlay this with your academic needs, for example multinational course delivery across your university user base.
+For example, micro-learning solutions are great for modernising mobile delivery methods for your course material.
+However, you need to overlay this with your academic needs such as multinational course delivery across your university user base.

 Calculating your financial commitment to a technology is key, not many organisations have an uncapped budget.
 Look at the end-to-end costs of running a platform, not just the price of the platform itself.